REPORTING A SAFEGUARDING ISSUE

 REPORTING FORM

-An Safeguarding Referral Form should be completed regarding any concerns relating to the behaviour of any child or adult involved in or spectating at your club.
-These may include general concerns about a child’s welfare, concerns about bullying or poor practice, suspicions or allegations of misconduct, or allegations of abuse.
+The RFU Safeguarding Referral Form has been developed so it can be completed and submitted regarding any concerns you have or have been disclosed to you, relating to the welfare or behaviour of any child or adult.
+These may include general concerns about a child or adult's welfare, concerns about bullying or poor practice, suspicions or allegations of harm both within and outside rugby union.
+If you experience any difficulties filling out the form, please email safeguarding@rfu.com.

 • Safeguarding Referral Form